This expedition is for all ages, as the colored smilies show. Bring all of your kids on a field trip to see

 Every continent but Antarctica has pictographs and petroglyphs.
 Some are very ancient, thousands of years old and others are quite recent, a mere hundred or so years old.
 There is probably a great example of some petroglyphs or pictographs near you.
 Go see some in person.

-Here is a list of some from all over the US and a few in Canada.
+Here is a list of some from all over the United States and a few in Canada.
 If you know of another great place leave a comment letting everybody know.

 - Painted Cave, California